danm0e/react-training-presentation/slides/3-2-React-Quiz/3-2-React-Quiz.md

 Note:
 - This is CRITICAL
-- Premature optimization is evil
+- Premature optimisation is evil
 - Complex code is hard to maintain
 - Can introduce bugs
 - Bugs > minor performance issues
-- Profile first, optimize only when needed
+- Profile first, optimise only when needed

 ---